Table of Contents

 A decanter centrifuge generates over 3,000 g’s of centrifugal force.
 This force slings the heavier hemp biomass towards the bowl wall.
 The biomass collects at the rotating bowl wall.

 An auger rotates at a differential speed inside the bowl.
 It pushes the solids towards the solids' discharge end.
 The lighter solvent stays above the separated biomass.
 This liquid phase flows towards the liquid end.
-The solvent then comes out the other end of the centrifuge.
+The solvent then comes out of the other end of the centrifuge.

 A ‘Basket type’ or 'Washing Machine' type hemp biomass separator outlined above is sufficient for small-scale (< 1000 Lbs/Day) producers.
 This is due to the following advantages of this technology: